fcrozat/gdm-container/README.md

 The system will act as if gdm and its dependencies were installed on the hostOS.
 Beware, those addons are not visible in hostOS rpmdb, you need to use rpm --dbpath /usr/lib/sysimage/rpm.extension-gdm/ to check the alternative rpmdb.

+## Experiment: systemd portable service

+A systemd portable extension can be created on hostOS, by unpacking OCI container and some adaptation.

+* Pro of portable service:
+** system acts as if everything was part of hostOS
+** no issue with dbus
+** no change to hostOS, except a few config files in /etc to install ** portable extension is independant of the hostOS
+** only service exported by portable service is visible on hostOS, nothing else

+Con of portable service:
+** very light sandboxing, need to punch holes to get access to files

+* On host, install the following packages: podman, systemd-experimental, systemd-portable (and nss-systemd is using distributions where it is not merged with systemd package)
+* ensure SELinux is configured in Permissive mode
+* run as root: podman container runlabel install-portable registry.opensuse.org/suse/alp/workloads/tumbleweed_containerfiles/suse/alp/workloads/gdm:latest (this will fetch OCI container and convert it to a local systemd portable service
+* portablectl attach --profile gdm gdm
+* systemctl reload dbus
+* systemctl start gdm-accounts-daemon
+* systemctl start gdm-display-manager